wdi-sf-jan-2014/notes/sql_joins/sql_joins.md

 1. GROUP BY

 ## Relationships and Joins
-In your first SQL lesson you learned how to CREATE TABLE and DROP TABLE, perhaps how to ALTER TABLE, and how to do the four basic SQL operations: SELECT, INSERT, UPDATE, and DELETE.
+In your first SQL lesson you learned how to CREATE TABLE and DROP TABLE, and how to do the four basic SQL operations: SELECT, INSERT, UPDATE, and DELETE.
 With these features, we have what is essentially a spreadsheet, a spreadsheet which enforces constraints on the type of data in each column via the schema.
 It's as if Excel could handle a million rows, but had no way of expressing the relationship between the items in one spreadsheet and another.

 Postgres and other SQL databases are __relational__.
 They are designed for storing and viewing data that is interrelated.
 To do this, one table has a __foreign key__ to another table.
 If rows are related, one column in each row will have the same value.
 Usually, a column in one row will contain the primary key of another row.